Son-Tiger/ColorApp/README.md

 # ColorApp
-Flutter app that changes text color with button click
+Flutter app that changes text color on button press